Change in Circumstance

 Any award of Housing Benefit and/or Council Tax Reduction is based on the information you give.
 Your award may change if your circumstances change.

+You can use the e-form below to tell us about a change.
 You must tell us about changes in your circumstances as soon as possible.
 If you don't tell us about these changes quickly you may lose out on benefit as the increase in your benefit may not be paid from the date that the change happens.
 To ensure that your benefit increases from the right date, you must tell us within one month of the change happening.

 However, if you do not inform us of a change that causes an overpayment of Housing Benefit or a reduced entitlement to Council Tax Reduction, it will be amended from the actual date of change.
 This usually has to be paid back to us.